 2. Doing All the Hanukkah Crafts

 Toddlers love to get messy and creative with their crafts, and now’s a great time to make the mess a little festive.
-We’ll be doing a mix of DIY crafts with basic household items like toilet paper rolls and construction paper and with pre-made craft kits like ones from YearCheer and Days United for some fancier options.
-We recently used the YearCheer kit for Halloween, and it really stepped up our at-home crafting.
+We’ll be doing a mix of DIY crafts with basic household items like toilet paper rolls and construction paper and with fancier options like this 8-pack of crafts from Target and a STEAM activity from KiwiCo.

 3. Snacking on Hanukkah Candy

 Halloween wasn’t very long ago, but we’ve now moved on to blue and white candy.
 Though I’m trying not to give my toddler too much of a sugar high (and an inevitable sugar crash), I do allow candy for us to enjoy, especially during this special time of year.
 I love the idea of a candy-version charcuterie board, and this activity combines crafting and candy.
 What’s better than that?